• Skip to primary navigation

 Science Lesson Ideas for the Candy Hearts Experiment

 There is another lesson involving time with this experiment, which can also be measurable (hello, math).
 Looking for science lessons to take this experiment deeper?
-Here’s a few!
+Here are a few:

 The ingredients that make up this candy are the primary reason why they react the way they do in this experiment.
 Regardless of brand, most conversational hearts are made with these key ingredients: